ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 The gist of this process is during the batch file process, once the sccm client has been installed, we tell the process to sleep for “x” number of seconds to allow the client time to talk to the sccm server and fully configure.

-Once the configuration has finished and the sleep period ends, a powershell script runs that will add the machine to the collection and allow any required task sequence to run on the machine.
+Once the configuration has finished and the sleep period ends, an Internet Explorer session opens and runs the url of our web server that is located on the SCCM Server.

-One thing to note is that you must have an admin account setup in sccm with the required permissions in order for the powershell script to remote into the server and add the machine to the collection.
+By using a web server to communicate with SCCM, we simplify the process and eliminate the need for a coded credentials in the provisioning package.

+I am still tweaking the code below but it currently works as intended.

-### The Powershell Code ###
+### Server-Side Powershell Code ###

 #Variables
+# $args[1] pulls the location machine name from machine running the provisioning package.

-$Computer = $env:computername
+$Computer1 = $args[1]

-$SCCMServer = "sccmserver name"
+$SCCMServer = "localhost"

-$SiteCode = "your site code"
+$SiteCode = "SITECODE"

-$CollectionID = "CollectionID"
+$CollectionID = "Collection ID"

-#$ADCredentials = New-Object System.Management.Automation.PSCredential (“domain\username”, (ConvertTo-SecureString “password” -AsPlainText -Force))

-$pw = convertto-securestring -AsPlainText -Force -String Password
+$pw = convertto-securestring -AsPlainText -Force -String Account_Password

-$cred = new-object -typename System.Management.Automation.PSCredential -argumentlist "domain\username",$pw
+$cred = new-object -typename System.Management.Automation.PSCredential -argumentlist "cdm_inc\service_account_username",$pw

 #Initiate the Remote CM Session

-$session = New-PSSession -ComputerName $sccmServer -Credential $cred -ConfigurationName Microsoft.PowerShell32

-Invoke-Command -Session $session -ScriptBlock { Import-Module -Name "$(split-path $Env:SMS_ADMIN_UI_PATH)\ConfigurationManager.psd1"; Set-Location -path "$(Get-PSDrive -PSProvider CMSite):\" -verbose }
+$session = New-PSSession -ComputerName $sccmServer -Credential $cred -ConfigurationName Microsoft.PowerShell32 Invoke-Command -Session $session -ScriptBlock { Import-Module -Name "$(split-path $Env:SMS_ADMIN_UI_PATH)\ConfigurationManager.psd1"; Set-Location -path "$(Get-PSDrive -PSProvider CMSite):\" -verbose }
 Import-PSSession -Session $session -Module ConfigurationManager -AllowClobber

-$PSD = Get-PSDrive -PSProvider CMSite

-CD "$($PSD)"

 #Add Local Machine to Collection

-Add-CMDeviceCollectionDirectMembershipRule -CollectionID $CollectionID -ResourceId $(Get-CMDevice -Name $Computer).ResourceID
+Add-CMDeviceCollectionDirectMembershipRule -CollectionID $CollectionID -ResourceId $(Get-CMDevice -Name $Computer1).ResourceID

+$Computer1 | Out-String